Validation

 query: {},});Dynamic Path Parameters

 The params schema validates URL parameters.
-You can define dynamic parameters in the following ways:
+You can define dynamic parameters in two ways:

 - Using colon syntax in the schema path (